A full ban on conversion practices must include religious settings and protect trans people.

 51% of respondents who had been subjected to conversion practices said religious or faith groups had conducted it.

 Unfortunately for Liam, this was not an isolated experience.
-Conversion therapy (also known as ‘reparative therapy’) is any practice that seeks to suppress, ‘cure’, or change a person’s sexual orientation, gender identity, and/or gender expression – and a large proportion of it takes place within a religious or faith-based setting.
+Conversion practices (also known as ‘reparative therapy’) is any practice that seeks to suppress, ‘cure’, or change a person’s sexual orientation, gender identity, and/or gender expression – and a large proportion of it takes place within a religious or faith-based setting.
 In fact, the Government’s 2018 National LGBT Survey found that 51% of respondents who had been subjected to conversion practices said religious or faith groups had conducted it.

-Conversion therapy in religious settings often involves a combination of processes that can range from private or public prayer, to laying of hands.
+Conversion practices in religious settings often involve a combination of processes that can range from private or public prayer, to laying of hands.
 The latter can include a practice described as “beating the homosexuality out of the persons”, often with the use of brooms.
 LGBTQ+ individuals considered to be ‘possessed’ by the ‘demonic’ spirit of homosexuality may also be subjected to deliverance healing, which can see them forced to drink or bathe in potions deemed “spiritual water”, or even be starved of food and sleep until it is believed that the homosexuality has fled their body.

-“When I say I was prayed for, I’m not talking about a quick ‘Our Father’ type prayer,” said George, who experienced conversion therapy aged 17, through her friend’s church youth group.
+“When I say I was prayed for, I’m not talking about a quick ‘Our Father’ type prayer,” said George, who experienced conversion practices aged 17, through her friend’s church youth group.
 “It was lengthy, it was loud, it was two adults shouting and pushing down on my head, forcing me to my knees.
 It went on and on and they wouldn’t stop until I said I felt a change.
 I hadn’t been diagnosed back then, but I now know I am autistic, and the experience was totally overwhelming for me.”

 “During the year I had conversion therapy, I started to self-harm and became very depressed,” said Emily.
 “It took six or so years before I realised that what had happened to me was conversion therapy, and that it was wrong.
 Dating has been impossible at times – sometimes I have felt physically sick when starting a relationship because the feelings of ‘I shouldn't be here’ come back so strongly.
 My pastor’s attempts at therapy might have appeared innocuous, and he may have truly believed he was doing the right thing, but his actions caused me a great deal of harm.”

 After being questioned on his gender identity and sexuality in the name of religion, Liam experienced lasting damage to his relationships with others and his perception of self.
-Research has revealed that trans people are disproportionately impacted by conversion therapy, with the Government’s 2018 National LGBT Survey finding that trans respondents were much more likely to have undergone or been offered conversion therapy (13%) than cisgender respondents (7%).
+Research has revealed that trans people are disproportionately impacted by conversion practices, with the Government’s 2018 National LGBT Survey finding that trans respondents were much more likely to have undergone or been offered conversion therapy (13%) than cisgender respondents (7%).

 “One of the most destructive impacts was that I began to believe I was unlovable,” Liam said.
 “After all, if I was being told that even God couldn't bear who I am, then it was, and sometimes still is, difficult to see how I am worthy of love.”